Wednesday, July 31, 2024

 I redid these backing tracks this week.
 I changed the feel (as versus the original ones that I made back in in April) to a straight feel instead of swing, which is how Dave Hum did his.
 The volume is much higher on these new tracks.
 The bass has less distortion.
 I'm using a MODO bass emulator for the MIDI bass.
 I added a crash cymbal in the places that Dave Hum used one, and also at the very end.

-Here is the TablEdit tablature that I made, which I also updated and am confident is now very accurate.
+Here is the TablEdit tablature that I made (here's .PDF tabs, which I also updated and am confident is now very accurate.
 I studied Dave's hands in slow motion on YouTube to write these tabs.
 I didn't tab out every note in the song, just the more difficult parts.
 In my humble opinion, these tabs would rate as intermediate to play.
 It takes awhile to get the pattern down pat, but once you've spent some quality time with the song, it's a lot of fun and rewarding to play.
 Dave is playing some repetitive distinct patterns.
 I don't enjoy playing some songs, like Cherokee Shuffle, but I love playing Peeler's Jacket.
 Each song has its own unique feel to it.
 To each his own.

 I'm paying a new guy (David Day) to make me a professional track right now for $150 for Peeler's Jacket, based off one of Dave Hum's two YouTube recordings of it.
 I told him to pick whichever one he wants to recreate.
 I love this song!
 I'll freely share the new backing track with everyone when I get it.
 By God's grace, here are the best quality tracks I've been able to make so far for Peeler's Jacket.
 I think you'll like what I made.
 And as always, I encourage you to freely share anything I make with others.
 So enjoy my friends!